quantumcore/supercharge/README.md

 Password Protection | Even though it's encrypted, It will authenticate with a Password hardcoded in the Agent.
 Offline Bot Database | supercharge comes with an Offline Web App you can use to easily view all Agents that ever Connected and when.
 Fully Undetectable | The Agent is fully undetectable.
-Java check | Check if Java is installed or not (For MISC payload purposes) Download and Upload files | -
+File Upload/Download | Download and upload files.
-Browse the system, Execute files | -
+Explore | Move around and view files.

 ---